modoboa/modoboa/doc/getting_started/install.rst

    If you want to use install all extensions, just use the ``all`` shortcut like this ``--extensions all``.

+   If you choose to install extensions one at a time, you will have to add their names in settings.py to ``MODOBOA_APPS``.
+Also ensure that you have the line ``from modoboa_amavis.settings import *`` at the end of this file.

 .. note::

    You can specify more than one database connection using the